 Visa can be a hassle to obtain for Chinese tourists

 For many, the process of getting a visa still poses difficulties.
 The situation is complicated and though changes are in progress to make it easier for Chinese tourists, there are some hurdles that need to be taken care of first such as parliamentary approval before introducing an e-visa system.
-Unfortunately, unless your countries government and china have a deal, there is nothing you can do about it.
+Unfortunately, unless your country’s government and china have a deal, there is nothing you can do about it.

 Tailor your advertising to Chinese Tourists Needs & Demands

 Tourists from coast provinces in the east make up a large percentage of outbound tourists.
-First-time travelers are not as influential because they tend to stay at home and do vacation activities while those who have traveled abroad before can be influenced more with marketing efforts.
+First-time travelers are not as influential because they tend to stay at home and do vacation activities while those who have traveled abroad before can be influenced more by marketing efforts.

 Chinese tourist numbers reach 250 million, which is equivalent to Japan’s population; there are two groups: 18% or 37 million people that travel overseas for the first time every year and 82%, about 213 million, returning visitors, the majority being coastal Chinese residents coming from Guangdong Province, Fujian Province, Zhejiang province etcetera.
 This divide has implications on how tourism companies should tailor their messages accordingly since this group will influence decisions based on prior experience versus new.